ofoofoo/dynamic-token-merging/README.md

 ```

+## Data:
+The data used for our experiments can be found at on HuggingFace at: https://huggingface.co/datasets/abisee/cnn_dailymail

 ### Contents

 - **`experiments/`**: Contains experiment notebooks.
 Each notebook is self-contained and can be executed independently.
 Running all cells with the desired hyperparameters generates a results dictionary for evaluation.